A Complete Guide to Vaping

-Eliquid is basically a viscous, flavoured liquid that vaporises really quickly when heated by the coil in your vape kit.
-You then inhale the vapour, taste the flavour and exhale the cloud, which then dissipates in seconds.
+E-liquid is basically a viscous flavoured liquid that vaporises quickly when heated by the coil in your vape kit.
+You then inhale the vapour, enjoy the flavour and exhale the cloud, which then dissipates in seconds.

-You’ll find 88Vape in shops up and down the country, and you’ll see our £1 eliquid advertised on buses.
-But regardless of the flavour or the strength, it’s still the same four ingredients in various ratios.
+But regardless of the flavour or the strength, the e-liquids made at 88Vape contain just the same four ingredients in various ratios.

 Which leads us on to our next point, which is also a key safety concern for many of our customers and especially first-time vapers…

-Before we tackle how, please let us explain where.
-There's this misconception that cheap eliquids must be manufactured overseas, using who-knows-what in factories who-knows-where with no safety or hygiene standards.
+Before we tackle how e-liquid is made, please let us explain where we make ours.
+There's this common misconception that cheap e-liquids must be manufactured overseas, using who-knows-what ingredients in factories who-knows-where, with no safety or hygiene standards.

 This isn't true.